kach/nearley/docs/md/using-in-frontend.md

+---
-## Using the nearley compiler in browsers
+title: Using the nearley compiler in browsers
+---

 Both the nearley parser and compiled grammars work in browsers; simply include `nearley.js` and your compiled `grammar.js` file in `<script>` tags and use